On Matsushita $\pi_1^2$ discrete fundamental groups: Every group is for some graph

 The special cases where $G=1$ or $G\cong\mathbb{Z}/2\mathbb{Z}$ or $G\cong\mathbb{Z}/3\mathbb{Z}$ can now be dealt with easily.
 Simply embed $G$ as a subgroup of a larger group $H$ with $|H|\geq 4$, and construct $\tilde{X}$ as before.
 Being a subgroup of $H$, we have that $G$ acts on $\tilde{X}$.
 So we obtain the desired result by taking the quotient of $\tilde{X}$ by the action of $G$.\end{proof}

 The articles \cite{barcelo} and \cite{kapulkin} deal with a different notion of discrete fundamental group of a graph $X$, denoted $A_1(X)$.
 This is the fundamental group of the cellular complex formed by attaching a $2$-cell for each $3$-cycle and for each $4$-cycle.
-In \cite{kapulkin} it is shown that for any finitely presented group $G$, there exists a graph $X$ such that $A_1(X)\cong G$.
+In \cite{kapulkin} it is shown that for any group $G$, there exists a graph $X$ such that $A_1(X)\cong G$.
 The graph $\tilde{X}$ in the proof of \cref{thm:arbitrary-group} contains no $3$-cycles.
 Consequently, the proof of \cref{thm:arbitrary-group} applies equally well to $A_1$.
-That is, for an arbitrary group $G$ (not necessarily finitely presented), there exists a graph $X$ such that $A_1(X)\cong G$.
+That is, for an arbitrary group $G$, there exists a graph $X$ such that $A_1(X)\cong G$, as previously shown in \cite{kapulkin}.